adiezsanchez/intestinal_organoid_brightfield_analysis/README.md

 2. Then you will need to create a virtual environment either using the following command or recreate the environment from the .yml file you can find in the envs folder:

-   <code>mamba create -n int_organoids python=3.9 devbio-napari cellpose pytorch torchvision plotly pyqt ultralytics -c conda-forge -c pytorch</code>
+   <code>mamba create -n napari-devbio python=3.9 devbio-napari cellpose pytorch torchvision plotly pyqt ultralytics -c conda-forge -c pytorch</code>

 3. I recommend going through the Jupyter notebooks (.ipynb) files in order to familiarize yourself with Napari (image viewer) and the script functionalities.
 Particularly [1_train_and_setup.ipynb](1_train_and_setup.ipynb) if the resulting plate views are out of focus.